 One of the biggest challenges of setting up no-contact food delivery is training staff.
 On the one hand you will need to take extra precautions when it comes to food safety and employee hygiene.
 But on the other hand, you will also need to create new workflows for taking orders, preparing food for delivery, and facilitating no-contact deliveries.

 Whether you’re using a third-party ordering system or not, here are some training measures to keep in mind when offering no-contact delivery.

-If you’re not using online ordering apps, the phone is the most efficient way to take delivery orders.
+If you’re not using online ordering software or third-party apps, the phone is the most efficient way to take delivery orders.
 To keep things organized, you’ll want to train a dedicated employee on how to receive delivery orders and expedite food.
 Ensure that the employee taking orders clarifies with the customer where the food will be dropped off – whether that’s at a doorstep, the lobby of an apartment building, or another location.

 Keep in mind that with no-contact delivery, there is no option for the customer to pay in-person.
 As a result, you will need to train employees taking orders to also collect payments over the phone by using payment processing technology that allows for card not present transactions.

 With health and hygiene a top concern right now, it’s important to train employees on how to safely package food for delivery.
 In addition to reinforcing existing food safety and personal hygiene procedures, take extra precautions to ensure cleanliness when packaging food.
 Extra precautions can include:

 Beyond enhanced safety measures, you’ll also need to dedicate a specific employee to packaging each order.
 This “delivery specialist” should be responsible for folding any takeout containers, setting up the packaging station, and preparing to-go bags with all the necessary sauces, utensils, and napkins.